Steven-Roberts/chrome-manifest-iconify/README.md

 icon and [v2 manifest](https://developer.chrome.com/extensions/manifest) file.
 It will parse the manifest to determine the sizes, names, types, and paths of the icons it needs to generate.
-You can choose from several resizing algorithms as provide by [Sharp](https://sharp.dimens.io/en/stable/) so your entire icon set looks awesome.
+You can choose from several resizing algorithms as provided by [Sharp](https://sharp.dimens.io/en/stable/) so your entire icon set looks awesome.

 ## Installation